 Rotary Kiln Biohazardous Incineration

-The second chamber operate using the excess air technology, described a moment ago.
-A rotary film typically has an additional add-on gas cleaning device to eliminate particulates that can end up trapped in the flue because of the manner in which this type of incinerator operates.
+The second chamber operates using the excess air technology, described a moment ago.
+A rotary film typically has an additional add-on gas cleaning device to eliminate particulates that can end up trapped in the flue because of how this type of incinerator operates.

 Environmental Protection Agency Regulation of Biohazardous Waste Incineration

 The Environmental Protection Agency, or EPA, does not have direct authority to promulgate regulations regarding disposal alternatives for hazardous waste.
-Individual states are able to delineate what is permissible when it comes to the disposal of biohazardous waste in a particular jurisdiction.
+Individual states can delineate what is permissible when it comes to the disposal of biohazardous waste in a particular jurisdiction.